Synopsis: Sam’s Rabble by Tita Anntares

 Development to date:

-Developed in table readings and in several workshops with playwrights: Winter Miller (online at Playwrights Center, Minneapolis), Rogelio Martinez (Primary Stages ESPA), Arthur Giron(Ensemble Studio Theatre) and director Travis Preston and dramaturg Collette Brooks (Playwrights Horizons.)
+Developed in table readings and in several workshops with playwrights: Winter Miller (online at Playwrights Center, Minneapolis); Rogelio Martinez (Primary Stages ESPA); Arthur Giron(Ensemble Studio Theatre); directors Anne Bogart, Travis Preston and dramaturg Collette Brooks (Playwrights Horizons); revision courses with Austin Pendleton and Michelle Lowe as well as script analysis by Gwyn MacDonald (Dramatists Guild Institute - DGI)